MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/troubleshoot.md

 };
 ```

-If MetaMask is installed but the Snap is not, use the following code to prompt the user to install the Snap:
+If MetaMask is installed but the Snap is not added, use the following code to prompt the user to install the Snap:

 ```typescript
 async function installSnap(provider: MetaMaskProvider, snapId: string, snapVersion: string) {